How Do I Chunk Content to Increase Learning?

 Chunk, Chunk It Up

 Create a cycle of learning that introduces chunks of knowledge and gives students opportunities to engage actively with the chunks.
-You might create a cycle that requires students to encounter new ideas (lecture, video, or readings), and then practice engaging with those ideas (through low-stakes assignments, group interaction, online discussions, buzz groups, reflective silences).
-For example, each topic in Maria Andersen’s mathematics class follows a “Learn, Explore, Do” format (Stachowiak, 2020).
+You might create a cycle that requires students to encounter new ideas (lecture, video, or readings), and then practice engaging with those ideas (through low-stakes assignments, group interaction, or online discussions) in a “Learn, Explore, Do” format (Stachowiak, 2020).
 To “Learn” about linear regression, students encounter the topic using things such as guided notes and videos.
-For the “Explore” phase, they visit Graphs in the World, find a linear graph, make a dataset to match it, post their graphs in an online discussion board, and other students apply statistical concepts to the examples.
+For the “Explore” phase, they visit a specific website, find a linear graph, make a dataset to match it, post their graphs in an online discussion board, and other students apply statistical concepts to the examples.
 For the “Do” phase, students complete problem sets on their own.